If you have any feedback on how we can make our new website better please do contact us and we would like to hear from you.

 Naseem was born on 27th October 1987.
 The week before her birth there was a strong hurricane, the likes of which the UK hadn't experienced for decades.
 Coincidently, the name Naseem means gentle breeze so we are led to believe.

 Naseem went to Ballacloan, Fairfield and Ballakermeen schools.
-She also joined local ballroom and ballet schools.
-She used to wow the kids at the annual talent show at Fairfield School with her own little renditions of the Spice Girls “if you wanna be my lover” and “M.I.B” Men in Black.
+She performed renditions of the Spice Girls “if you wanna be my lover” and “M.I.B” Men in Black at her primary school.
 Although she was one of the closest pupils living to the schools she was often in after the bell.
 Fashionably late was always her excuse!
-Naseem loved to sing her music, she liked Michael Jackson, Malibu and Cola and most of all she loved to dance.
+Naseem loved to sing her music, she loved Michael Jackson (a child of her age) but you can't forget his beats and when she was ill she bought a big poster of all his album covers that still hangs on her bedroom wall.
+She just loved his beats.
+Probably as a dancer if reading this you would appreciate the grooves!
+When she became older and out with the girls she loved a to dance with her friends.

-Naseem took art at Ballakermeen for GCSE and A' Level and it was here that she also blossomed into a beautiful young woman.
-She competed at dance competitions and got involved with the Manx Operatics and other stage productions where she was able to showcase her talents and shine.
+Naseem entered dance competitions locally up to age 16 and then went on to perform with the Manx Operatics and other stage productions where she was able to showcase her talents and shine.
 This gave her an opportunity to go onto the stage and it was here that she got a real taste for performing in local shows at the Gaiety.

-During Naseem’s illness she faced up to her treatment and was determined to see it through.
-She always tried to be positive and find ways of dealing with the situation at hand and her sense of humour usually prevailed over any upset or weakness she felt.
+During Naseem’s 3 years of illness she faced up to her treatment and was determined to see it through.
+After numourous rounds of Chemo and Radiotherapy, she always tried to be positive and find ways of dealing with the situation at hand and her sense of humour usually prevailed over any upset or weakness she felt.
 She sponsored gorillas at the Dian Fossey Gorilla Foundation, she started painting again and looked forward to her days at the Hospice Day Centre, with her new friends.

-On other occasions Naseem made collections on her 20th and 21st birthdays for Rebecca House and another brain tumour charity called Nicola’s Fund which was for another little girl who passed away with a brain tumour.
-After surgery and Chemo she tried a new drug but had to fund raise publically for it.
-When everyone was donating generously to her treatment fund, Naseem was out doing her own sponsored walks with her dog Maximus around the Island and although she didn’t feel great due to her treatment, she was committed to making her contribution to the fund along with Isle of Man community.
+Naseem made collections on her 20th and 21st birthdays for Rebecca House and another brain tumour charity called Nicola’s Fund which was for another little girl who passed away with a brain tumour.
+After surgery and chemo she tried a new drug but had to fund raise publically for it.
+When everyone was donating generously to her treatment fund, Naseem was out doing her own sponsored walks with her dog Maximus around the Island and although she didn’t feel great due to her treatment, she was committed to making her contribution to the fund along with Isle of Man community and had many a happy time walking up the beautiful Marine Drive with her mum and her dog.

 Registered Office: 3 Orry street, Douglas, Isle of Man, IM1 1BW